rocky-linux/documentation/docs/guides/cms/cloud_server_using_nextcloud.md

 ## Introduction

 If you are in charge of a server environment for a large (or even a small) company, you may be tempted by cloud applications.
 Doing things in the cloud can free up your own resources for other things, but there is a downside to this, and that is the loss of control of your company's data.
-If the cloud application is compromised, so too may be your company's data.
+If the cloud application is compromised, your company's data may be compromised too.

 Taking the cloud back into your own environment is a way to reclaim security of your data at the expense of your time and energy.
 Sometimes, that is a cost worth paying.